 A Systematic Approach to Diagnosis

 When the kart is not handling well, resist the urge to change everything at once.
-Instead:
+Instead, work through this loop:

-1. Identify the phase.
-Does the problem occur on entry, mid-corner, or exit?
+- Identify the symptom.
+Does the kart push wide (understeer) or step out (oversteer)?
+Does it happen on entry, mid-corner, or exit?
 Does it happen in one direction or both?

 This loop — diagnose, change, measure, test — is how fast karters systematically improve their setup rather than chasing their tail with random adjustments.